IntersectAustralia/hcsvlab-docs/WebApp.md

 **Sample Item List**

-Create a small Item List using the facilities of the Discover page, and then create a new Item List from a small number of Items.
-When the Item List is created, a page is shown with its contents.
-From there, click on "Item List Actions" and select "Use Item List in Galaxy".
-This should redirect the app to the Item List's page.
-There, click on "Item List Actions" and select "Use Item List in Galaxy".
-Verify that the application redirects to the Galaxy application.
+Test 1.
+From the Discover tab, do a search for "Test".
+Select "Add all to List" -> "Create New List" -> & enter Item list name: "Search Test all" & select "Create List".
+User should land on the Item list page with "Search Test all" highlighted & ~209 Items in list.
+Select a different Item List (any).
+Whilst timing the response, select the previous Item list "Search Test all".
+List should load in LESS THAN 2 SECONDS.
+Test 2.
+From there, click on "Item List Actions" and select "Use in Galaxy".
+Verify that the application opens a new tab to the Galaxy application production site at http://galaxy.alveo.edu.au/ with the previous Item Lists' url in the "Item List URL" field, your user's API Key auto filled in the "API Key" field, and "Test Search All (DD/MM/20YY HH:MM:SS am/pm)" in the "Supply a name..." field.
+Select "Execute".
+History Entries should show as green.
+Test 3.
+From the Discover tab, filter by Language (ISO 639-3 Code) = "Eng".
+Select "Add all to List" -> "Create New List" -> & enter Item list name: "English all" & select "Create List".
+User should land on the Item list page with "English all" highlighted & ~12910 Items in list.
+Select a different Item List (any).
+Whilst timing the response, select the previous Item list "Search Test all".
+List should load in LESS THAN 63 SECONDS (Note: If this time improves significantly, update this Benchmark!).

-**EOPAS Connection**
+**EOPAS Connection** - (NOT IN PRODUCTION ALVEO AT 20.1.2016)

 This test is only possible if suitable data has been ingested.
 There are suitable Items in the qa_eopas collection.